 In June 2014, a National Accord Government was formed following an agreement between Fatah and Hamas.
 Abbas's decision to reshuffle the government in July 2015 without consulting Hamas led the Islamist group to withdraw its endorsement.
 Reconciliation efforts in 2017-18 have since centred around returning governance of Gaza to the PA.
 This would be among the first in a series of steps aimed at convening new PA presidential and legislative elections, and reforming the PLO.
-Executive Presidency The president of the PA (PA) is directly elected by Palestinians in the OPT for a five-year renewable term.
+Executive Presidency The president of the PA is directly elected by Palestinians in the OPT for a five-year renewable term.
 The president is the commander-in-chief of the armed forces.
-According to the Basic Law, the president appoints a prime minister following nomination by the PLC.
+According to the Basic Law, the president appoints a prime minister which must be approved the PLC.
 The president is also chief of the national security services. - 1.
 Mahmoud Abbas (President) - 2.
 Majdi al-Khalidi (Adviser for diplomatic affairs) - 3.
 Mahmoud al-Habbash (Adviser on religious affairs) - 4.
 Hassan al-Ouri (Adviser for legal affairs) - 5.
 Tayeb Abdel Rahim (Secretary general) - 6.
 Nabil Abu Rudeineh (Spokesperson) - 7.
-Nabil Shaath (Adviser for international and foreign relations) Council of Ministers The prime minister is appointed by the PA president.
+Nabil Shaath (Adviser for international and foreign relations) Council of Ministers The prime minister is appointed by the president of the Palestinian Authority (PA).
+The prime minister must form a government (Council of Ministers) within three weeks (with a possible two week extension) which must then be approved by the Palestinian Legislative Council (PLC).
+According to the PA's Basic Law, if the prime minister fails to form a government within the stated deadline or does not obtain the confidence of the PLC, the president must appoint another prime minister.
 The position of PA prime minister was created in 2003, in part due to international criticism of the then president, Yasser Arafat.
 Initially, prime ministers were Fatah members, reflecting the party's electoral majority in the PLC.
-However, since the international boycott of the 2006 Hamas government led by Ismail Haniyeh, the prime minister has been an independent 'technocratic' figure.
-The cabinet is appointed by the prime minister and is responsible to the legislature (the PLC).
-The PA government is currently headed by Prime Minister Rami Hamdallah and includes 20 ministers. - 1.
-Rami Hamdallah (Prime Minister) - 2.
-Ziad Abu Amr (Deputy Prime Minister) - 3.
-Haifaa al-Agha (Minister for Women's Affairs) - 4.
-Hussein Al-Araj (Minister for Local Government) - 5.
-Jawad Awwad (Minister of Health) - 6.
-Shukri Bishara (Minister of Finance and Planning) - 7.
-Ehab Bseiso (Minister of Culture) - 8.
-Ali Abu Diak (Minister of Justice) - 9.
-Youssef Ed'iss (Minister for Religious Endowments (Awqaf) and Religious Affairs) - 10.
-Mofeed al-Hasayneh (Minister for Public Works and Housing) - 11.
-Adnan al-Husayni (Minister for Jerusalem Affairs) - 12.
-Rula Maayah (Minister of Tourism and Antiquities) - 13.
-Riyad al-Maliki (Foreign Minister)
+These were Mahmoud Abbas (2003) and Ahmed Qurei (2003-2006).
+Following Hamas election in the 2006 legislative elections Ismail Haniyeh then became prime minister (2006-2007).
+However, following the international boycott of the Hamas-led government, the prime minister became an independent 'technocratic' figure: first under Salam Fayyad (2007-2013); and then under Rami Hamdallah (2013-2019).
+The latter formed a short lived government of national consensus endorsed by Hamas in June 2014.
+In March 2019, President Abbas appointed Mohammad Shtayyeh prime minister following the forced resignation of Hamdallah. - 1.
+Mohammad Shtayyeh (Prime Minister) - 2.
+Nabil Rudeineh (Deputy Prime Minister/Minister of Information)